Communication Career Opportunities

 Media Law and Ethics

-Students will be introduced to legal and ethical practices in the public relations discipline.
-Copyright, liability, and contracts in public relations will be emphasized.
+Students are introduced to legal and ethical practices in the public relations discipline.
+Copyright, liability, and contracts in public relations are emphasized.
+Students would complete case studies and perform critical analysis to demonstrate unique knowledge relating to ethical practicum in mass media contexts.

 COMM 3533*